ibm-cloud-docs/discovery/building-kg.md

 ```
 {: codeblock}

-## Canonicalization and filtering
-{: #canonicalization}

-All entities in documents ingested on or after `5 March 2018` will be automatically be normalized with canonical names derived from a public dictionary.
-In addition, any pronouns included in entities or relations for example: `he`, `she`, `they`, or `it` will automatically be filtered out before ingestion into Knowledge Graph.
-Documents ingested before `5 March 2018` will not include this level of canonicalization and filtering; you should create new collections and reingest your documents to utilize this feature.

-This feature replaces the canonical names feature in {{site.data.keyword.discoveryshort}} that required a custom configuration.

-When building an entities query or a relations query in Knowledge Graph, you can enter either the canonical name or original text of the entity into the `text` field of the `query_entities` or `query_relations` method.

 ## Evidence
 {: #evidence}

 For some entity or relationship queries it may be valuable to understand where the connections were identified.
 Evidence of the connections will let you reference the original document, clarify the results, or further disambiguate as appropriate.
-Beginning with collections created after `03-05-2018`, both the `query_entities` and `query_relationship` methods allow the return of evidence to support the returned results.
+Beginning with collections created after `03-05-2018`, both the `query_entities` and `query_relations` endpoints have the option of providing evidence in the returned results.

 Evidence is returned by adding the `"evidence_count": INT` field to the query object.
 This number represents the number of evidence items that will be retuned per response item.
 For example, if you specify a `"count":` of `5` response items, and `"evidence_count": 2`, the response would contain a total of `10` evidence items (2 per response).
 The maximum number of evidence items returned in total for a single query is 10,000.